CyVerse-learning-materials/dnasubway_guide/step7.rst

   1. Click the icon in the "IGV" column to view a visualization of your reads pseudoaligned to the reference transcriptome.
-You will need to click the :guilabel:`&Make it public` button (and possibly be re-directed to the CyVerse Discovery Enviornment).
-Afer making the data "public" which allows DNA Subway to access your files on the CyVerse Data Store, you must also select a memory size to launch this Java application.
+You will need to click the :guilabel:`&Make it public` button (and possibly be re-directed to the CyVerse Discovery Environment).
+After making the data "public" which allows DNA Subway to access your files on the CyVerse Data Store, you must also select a memory size to launch this Java application.
 If you are not sure of which value to select, use the default 750MB option.